2017 Montreal ePrix: Race

 The weather at the start were dry and warm with an air temperature ranging from 27.05 to 27.75 C and a track temperature between 30.55 and 31.10 C. When the second race started at 16:00 local time, Rosenqvist steered left to keep the lead ahead of the battling Bird and Vergne going into the first corner.
 Di Grassi pressured Heidfeld but a sudden loss in speed fell him behind Dillmann.
 Sarrazin made contact with Abt and Piquet in the first turn, and spun, creating a small traffic jam in which all cars got through.
-As the field concertinaed through the first corner, Félix da Costa hit the right-rear corner of Buemi's car, causing Buemi's right rear wheel guard to detach and flail in the wind.
+As the field concertinaed through the first corner, Robin Frijns hit the right-rear corner of Buemi's car, causing Buemi's right rear wheel guard to detach and flail in the wind.
 Although the loose bodywork piece came off, Buemi was shown a black flag with an orange disc, requiring him to enter the pit lane to mend car damage.
 López moved from eleventh to seventh by the end of the first lap, while Sarrazin's incident dropped him ten places over the same distance.
 At the end of the first lap, Rosenqvist led Vergne, Bird, Heidfeld, Dillmann, di Grassi, López, Abt, d'Ambrosio and Duval.

 Buemi gained two positions before entering the pit lane, and voiced his anger over the radio.
 Because the loose bodywork part had fallen off, Buemi was stationary in his pit stall for only a few seconds and rejoined in 19th, ahead of teammate Prost.
 D'Ambrosio passed Abt for eighth but the latter regained the position after driving through the next few turns.
 Heidfeld overtook Bird to take over the third position and Dillmann began to battle the latter.
 At the front, Rosenqvist and Vergne pulled clear from Bird and Heidfeld.
 With both e.Dams drivers running at the rear of the pack, the team faced a predicament of pushing to secure the Teams' Championship or for Buemi to retake the Drivers' Championship.
 After ten laps, Vergne duelled Rosenqvist for the lead as the latter had more electrical energy to use than the latter ahead of him but could not find any space to move in front.
 Heidfeld and Bird backed themselves into Dillmann's path, prompting him to apply his brakes early and allowing López to challenge for third position.
 Heidfeld then slowed, allowing the Virgin duo of Bird and López to overtake him.